All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The optimal peptide approach shifts based on where a woman is in her hormonal life cycle.

-Women 25-35: Optimization And Performance
+Women 25-35: Improvement And Performance

-At this stage, hormones are generally robust.
+At this stage, hormones are generally strong.
 Peptide goals tend to focus on athletic recovery, body composition fine-tuning, and injury healing.
 BPC-157 for recovery and CJC-1295/ipamorelin for body composition are the most commonly requested protocols.
 GHK-Cu topical for skin maintenance is also popular as a preventive anti-aging strategy.

 Women 35-45: Prevention And Early Intervention

 GH levels begin declining noticeably.
 Early perimenopause may bring sleep disruption, body composition changes (increased abdominal fat), and initial skin quality shifts.
-This is the ideal time to begin GH optimization with CJC-1295/ipamorelin.
+This is the ideal time to begin GH improvement with CJC-1295/ipamorelin.
 Adding GHK-Cu supports collagen production as natural collagen synthesis slows.
 BPC-157 supports gut health, which often changes during this period.

 Women 45-55: Perimenopausal Support